 Sylvia

-Following a sell out run at the 2024 Edinburgh Fringe, Edinburgh Ballet Theatre is back to present Sylvia.
+Following a sell out run at the 2024 Edinburgh Fringe, Edinburgh Ballet Theatre returned in June May 2025 to present our production Sylvia.
 Set to the legendary music by Léo Delibes, this ballet is modern retelling of the greek myth full of drama and bravery.

 Cover photo by Roddy Simpson